Story | 10/26/2022 05:58:00 | 4 min Read time

 Saukkonen-Esa.jpg

 “When plastic or paper-based materials are used for primary packaging and it already provides a sufficient barrier to ensure shelf life, then the requirements for the secondary outer packaging, like cardboard boxes, are not that demanding or even required.
-In these cases, packaging papers are a great environmentally friendly alternative without creating the risk of generating more food waste,” highlights Saukkonen.
+In these cases, packaging papers are a great alternative without creating the risk of generating more food waste,” highlights Saukkonen.

 However, he concludes by emphasising that the main function of a packaging material should always be to protect the product from the packaging facility all the way to consumption: “If it doesn't do that, then it’s a failure and doesn’t help in the global fight against food waste.”